rune-rs/rune/book/src/5_1_primitives.md

 * static strings.
 * types.

-You can see that these bytes are `Copy`, because assigning them to a different variable will cause a separate copy of the variable to be used.
+You can see that these bytes are `Copy` when assigning them to a different variable, because a separate copy of the variable will be used.

 ```rust,noplaypen
 {{#include ../../scripts/book/5_1/copy.rn}}